-Types of Computer Storage Devices and their Uses
+Types of Computer Storage Devices: Difference between Memory and Storage in Computers

 History of Computer Storage Devices:

-These days, there are several Types of Computer Storage Devices that allow us to store and transfer data easily.
-But do you know what was the first storage device?
+These days, there are several Types of Computer Storage Devices that make it easy to store and transfer data.
+But do you know what the first storage device was?
 It was Paper.

-Paper Storage technology is still utilized in this modern era in the form of OMR (Optical Mark Recognition)
+Interestingly, paper storage technology is still in use today in the form of OMR (Optical Mark Recognition).

 How Computer Memory is Measured?